A Commitment-based Authentication model for Key Exchange protocols: Preliminaries

+For the purpose of this work, we will define $enc(A_j)$ as $j \conc len(A_j) \conc A_j$, where $len(x)$ is the length operator.
+This represents a standard Type-Length-Value (TLV) encoding. \end{definition} Within each protocol, the specific values that will conform this AV session value will be established.

-A compromise must be reached in terms of the actual output length of the CHF used to derive the \textit{entropy} values.
-One the side, due to practical uses regarding rel-time authentication over voice, its length should be small, to facilitate usability.
-On the other size, the bigger this length value is, the higher the protection it provides, as increases the computational complexity of the attacks against it. \begin{definition} (Decisional Diffie-Hellman Assumption) Consider a multiplicative cyclic group $G$ of order $q$ and generator $g$.
-Then the probability distributions of $Q_0 = \{(g^a, g^b, g^{ab}) : a, b \in \mathbb{Z}_q\}$ and $Q_1 = \{(g^a, g^b, g^c) : a, b, c \in \mathbb{Z}_q\}$ are computationally indistinguishable. \end{definition}
+A compromise must be reached in terms of the actual output length $n$ of the CHF used to derive the \textit{AV} values.
+Due to practical uses regarding real-time authentication, one would desire its length to be as small as possible, in order to facilitate usability.
+On the other hand, the bigger this length value is, the higher the protection it provides, as increases the computational complexity of the attacks against it.

+We also define an interesting property that will appear repeatedly throughout the work, defined as the \textit{Combined Collision} advantage of an adversary against a CHF: \begin{definition}[Combined collision advantage] Let $l \in \mathbb{N}$ and $\mathcal{Y}$ be an algorithm that returns $y \in Y$ with a certain probability and $\bot$ otherwise.
+We define the Combined Collision game and the Combined Collision advantage of a (possibly unbounded) adversary $\mathcal{A}$ against a CHF \textbf{G} as